Arizona Hot Spring (White Rock Canyon) Route

 Overview

-This is a great, 3.25-mile hike to hot springs near the Colorado River.
-The route runs down a deep, narrow, geologically interesting canyon for 2.75 miles to the Colorado River.
-The route turns and runs downstream for 0.5 miles to the next canyon, then ascends that canyon for about 5 minutes to a 20-ft waterfall and a ladder.
-Climbing the ladder brings you to the hot springs: two thigh-deep pools in the deep, narrow canyon.
+This is a great, 3.25-mile (one-way) hike to hot springs near the Colorado River.
+The route runs 2.75 miles down a deep, narrow, geologically interesting canyon to the Colorado River, turns to run downstream for 0.5 miles to Hot Spring Canyon, which is the next major canyon, and ascends that canyon for about 5 minutes to a 20-ft waterfall and a ladder.
+Climbing the ladder brings hikers to the hot springs.
+Visitors use sandbags to dam the stream, creating hot-pools in the deep, narrow canyon.
 This is a place to sit, relax, and meet interesting people.
-This hike would make a nice overnight outing, as there are nice places to camp at the river and in the canyon just above the hot springs.
-Return to the trailhead by retracing your footprints or by continuing up Hot Spring Canyon on a mostly easy route with three scramble-ups, one of which requires 30-40 feet of 4th-class climbing to bypass a pour-over.
+This hot spring sometimes is called Ringbolt Hot Springs, a reference to Ringbolt Rapids that lie just upstream from Hot Spring Canyon.
+This hike makes for a nice overnight outing, as there are nice places to camp at the river and in the canyon just above the hot springs.

 Link to map or elevation profile.